 According to him, tourism is irreplaceable for the city.
 But it is necessary to be cultivated, so it is beneficial for the local people, not problematic.

-„Our priority is to motivate our guests to stay for longer periods, visit cultural events and places outside the already overcrowded city center.
-As we have expected, the number of visitors from China has started to decline at the end of the year and the number of visitors from China will decrease at least in the first half of this year.
-However, we have already seen a significant drop in visitors in Prague and we have always dealt with the situation and I believe we can do so this time as well, “says Slepička.
+„Our priority is to motivate our guests to stay for longer periods, visit cultural events and places outside the already overcrowded city centre.
+As we have expected, the number of visitors from China has started to decline at the end of the year, and the number of visitors from China will decrease at least in the first half of this year.
+However, we have already seen a significant drop in visitors in Prague, and we have always dealt with the situation, and I believe we can do so this time as well, “says Slepička.

-Visitors have spent a total of 18 400 000 nights in the capital, the number of overnight stays increased by only 0.9%.
+Visitors have spent 18 400 000 nights in the capital, the number of overnight stays increased by only 0.9%.
 The longest in Prague were guests from Russia (3.5 nights), Malta (3.4 nights) and Israel (3.3 nights).
 The average length of overnight stays remains at 2.3 nights.